rien333/numbersense-vae/thesis/thesis.md

 1. $\mathcal{KL}\lbrack\mathcal{N}(\mu(X), \Sigma(X)) \vert\vert \mathcal{N}(0, I)\rbrack$
 2. Some reconstruction loss.
 Within visual problems, plain VAEs can for example minimize the binary cross entropy between $X$ and $X'$.

-The first objective of generating an appropate distribution (research into optimizing distribitions differently exists) function of the latent spance makes VAEs generative, partly satisfying the third constraint outlined in the introduction.
-To fully satisfy this constraint, the final architecture uses deep neural networks for both the encoder and decoder module (see Experiments VAE architecture), making the implementation an hierarchical model.
+The first objective of generating an appropriate distribution function of the latent spance makes VAEs generative, partly satisfying the third constraint outlined in the introduction.
+To fully satisfy this constraint, the final architecture uses deep neural networks for both the encoder and decoder module (for details, refer to Experiments VAE architecture), making the implementation an hierarchical model.
 As an VAEs latent space encodes the most important features of the data, it is hoped the samples drawn from the encoder provide information regarding it's subitizing performance (see [**section x.x**](#readout)).
 For a complete overview of implementing a VAE, refer to @kingma2013auto and @doersch2016tutorial.

 ## Deep Feature Consistent Perceptual Loss ##